SakshiL-Gitt/Task_Scheduler-Java/README.md

 <br>**Input Format**<br>
 The program takes:<br>
-1. A list of tasks with the following attributes: o	id: Task identifier (e.g., "A", "B"). o	duration: Time required to complete the task. o	deadline: Maximum allowable time to complete the task. o	resources: Number of resources needed for the task.<br>
+1. A list of tasks with the following attributes:
+	id: Task identifier (e.g., "A", "B").
+	duration: Time required to complete the task.
+	deadline: Maximum allowable time to complete the task.
+	resources: Number of resources needed for the task.<br>
 2. A list of dependencies, specifying which task depends on another.<br>
 3. The total number of available resources.<br>
 <br>**📌 Example**
 Example Input/Output
-**INPUT**
+**INPUT**<br>
 Enter the number of tasks: 4<br>
 Enter task details (ID, Duration, Deadline, Resources):<br>
 A 4 10 2<br>